-Morning circles in the home setting stems from the activity of the same name in daycares and schools.
+Morning circles in the home setting stem from the activity of the same name in daycares and schools.
 Children gather, often in a circle, to greet the teacher and partake in opening day activities.

 In the home, the children meet with one or both parents with the intention of beginning the day in a peaceful manner while learning new concepts, reviewing the previous day’s lessons, or practicing related skills.
 The same is true in a classroom or therapeutic setting.